Mistakes happen, allegations happen faster.

 Remember, accusations of negligence, errors, or misconduct do not have to be based in fact to cost you an arm and a leg.
 And even if you win your case (or it’s dismissed), you will still have to pay your attorney for their time.

-Who Should Have Errors and Omissions Insurance?
+Who Should Have Errors and Omissions Insurance In Florida?

 Professionals that are especially vulnerable to this type of risk include: